Radha Mitchell – In Every Dreamkatcher a Nightmare

 Mitchell laughed at the memory.
 “I plead for my life.
 I remember waking up from that dream thinking, ‘Wow.’
 I never understood ‘please.’
 It was always like a polite word, but in this dream, I’m begging using the word.
 ‘Please don’t kill me!’
 There are some dreams that you have where you have these intense emotional experiences.
 I don’t know what they mean, but sometimes they are like passageways to the next level of your growth, or it seems like that.
 There are a few dreams that I’ve had that I remember.
 One had a dolphin.”
 She laughed again.

-And just on a basic level, do she believe in ghosts or spirits?
+And just on a basic level, does she believe in ghosts or spirits?

 “I don’t not believe in anything, but I haven’t had an experience with a ghost, and I’d rather not,” Mitchell said.
 “You won’t find me at a séance.”